 Medical considerations for the cycling tour

-- For India you should have typhoid and hepatitis A vaccinations.
+- For India you should have Tetanus, Typhoid and Hepatitis A vaccinations.

-- A rabies vaccination is also recommended but this is not a nessesity.
+- A rabies vaccination is also recommended but this is not a necessity.

 - Allow about six to eight weeks before your travel date to start all of your vaccinations.